kwonangela7/rails-final-project/README.md

 ## **Abstract**

 Our application allows users to enter in a preferred artist and track, and attributes (such as energy and danceability).
 These preferences generate a personalized playlist based off of their responses, which is added directly to their spotify account (and can be played from the spotify app or web player).
-Any
+Users can also view their playlists.

 ## **Models:**

 **User**

-- has hash and email
+- has hash (called token, since hash is a reserved word in Rails) and email

 **Preferences**